shyftmoving/technical-documentation/Code-review.md

         - Pasting a link to documentation for beginners.
         - _In the documentation this is specifically noted not to do._
         - _Are you fu**ing serious!?
 People are getting fired for stuff like this!_

+## Don't wait
+Is there something else happening in the code review?
+Call your manager and ask for an advice.